G-70. Advanced Seminar in Critical Bibliography

 The following course, which is designed as a workshop for fellows participating in the Andrew W. Mellon Fellowship of Scholars in Critical Bibliography, is organized along the following topics of intellectual inquiry:

 - bibliography and related object-oriented disciplines (e.g., anthropology, archaeology, architecture, art history, museum studies);

 - cultural practices (e.g., collecting) and production histories relating to material texts;

 - texts in transition (e.g., editing histories, reception histories); and

 - bibliographical pedagogy and remedying intellectual resistance to bibliography in the academy.

-Participants will be asked to prepare 30-40 minute presentations based on their own current research projects that speak to one of the above topics, and to act as formal respondents for each others' presentations.
-Participants will also circulate a published scholarly article in advance that will inform their presentation and constitute part of the course's reading list.
+Participants will be asked to prepare 20-minute presentations based on their own current research projects that speak to one of the above topics, and to act as formal respondents for each others' presentations.
+Participants will also circulate a published scholarly article in advance (by 17 April for the June offering of the course; by 1 May for the July offering of the course) that will inform their presentation and constitute part of the course's reading list.
 The course will include a daily lab and lecture.

 Applicants to this course should submit a personal statement that contains a proposal for their presentation for the course.
 To guide that proposal, one or more of the following issues should be addressed: